mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/05/day-229/">September 05, 2017</a></small></div>
-<p><strong>The House and Senate intelligence committees are expected to conduct closed-door interviews with Michael Cohen, Paul Manafort and Trump Jr. in the coming weeks</strong> now that Congress has returned from the August recess.
-The two panels could possibly hold public hearings this fall.
-In addition, Trump Jr. is set to appear before the Senate Judiciary Committee.
-The three committees are competing for information and witnesses with little coordination between them and Mueller's investigation, leading to conflicts over how they can share information. (<a href="http://www.politico.com/story/2017/09/04/trump-russia-investigations-congress-242256">Politico</a> / <a href="http://www.cnn.com/2017/09/05/politics/russia-mueller-hill/index.html">CNN</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/01/day-225/">September 01, 2017</a></small></div>
-<p><strong>Robert Mueller has a draft of a letter outlining Trump's reasons for wanting to fire James Comey.</strong> The letter was blocked by White House counsel, who believed its contents were problematic.
-A different letter was ultimately sent, written by Deputy Attorney General Rod Rosenstein, focusing on Comey’s handling of the investigation into Hillary Clinton’s private email server. (<a href="https://www.nytimes.com/2017/09/01/us/politics/trump-comey-firing-letter.html">New York Times</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/01/day-225/">September 01, 2017</a></small></div>
-<p><strong>Mueller has teamed up with the IRS’ Criminal Investigations unit</strong>, which focuses exclusively on financial crime, including tax evasion and money laundering.
-If Mueller wants to bring charges against Trump associates over tax violations, he will need approval from the Justice Department’s Tax Division.
-Trump hasn’t nominated anybody to run the division, yet. (<a href="http://www.thedailybeast.com/exclusive-mueller-enlists-the-irs-for-his-trump-russia-investigation">The Daily Beast</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/01/day-225/">September 01, 2017</a></small></div>
 <p><strong>Black smoke was seen pouring from the Russian consulate in San Francisco</strong>.
 Yesterday, the Trump administration <a href="https://whatthefuckjusthappenedtoday.com/2017/08/31/day-224/#6-the-state-department-ordered-russi">ordered Russia to close the consulate</a> after the Kremlin cut American diplomatic and technical staff in Russia. (<a href="https://www.apnews.com/9549026d1ed946e98d5119c785f2a388">Associated Press</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/31/day-224/">August 31, 2017</a></small></div>
-<p><strong>Robert Mueller and the New York attorney general have teamed up to investigate Paul Manafort and his financial transactions</strong>.
-Mueller and Eric Schneiderman have been sharing evidence on potential financial crimes, including potential money laundering, as well as attempting to get Manafort to cooperate by approaching his family members and former business partners.
-Several firms and people who have worked with him have received subpoenas.
-Mueller working with New York state is important because Trump's pardon power does not extend to state crimes.
-If Manafort or anyone else is charged under New York law, there will be nothing Trump can do about it. (<a href="http://www.politico.com/story/2017/08/30/manafort-mueller-probe-attorney-general-242191">Politico</a> / <a href="https://www.washingtonpost.com/news/morning-mix/wp/2017/08/31/trump-and-manafort-get-big-reminder-that-pardon-power-does-not-extend-to-state-crimes/">Washington Post</a>)</p>